kagg-design/recently-registered/readme.txt

 === Recently Registered ===
 Tags: users, recent, new, buddypress, multisite
-Contributors: Ipstenu
+Contributors: Ipstenu, kaggdesign
 Requires at least: 4.0
-Tested up to: 6.1
+Tested up to: 6.3
-Stable Tag: 3.5
+Stable Tag: 3.6
 Donate link: https://ko-fi.com/A236CEN/

 Add a sortable column to the users list to show registration date.